Want to know how much you can borrow?

 It might well be that you don’t want or can’t afford to borrow the maximum, but it is good to start with what is possible before planning your purchase or re-mortgage.

 The following is what you need to know and how you can find your maximum borrowing.

 Mortgage lenders have a duty to assess what mortgage you can afford to pay back and not lend more than that.
 Each has its own way of working that out, so maximum borrowing will change from lender to lender.

 The basics of the calculations

 How lenders treat various sources of income (overtime, benefits, commission etc.) varies, they might take 100% or 50% or maybe nothing.
-For the self-employed or company directors their attitude to things like dividends and fluctuating profits varies.
+For the self-employed or company directors, lenders' attitude to things like dividends and fluctuating profits varies.

-They then deduct committed expenditure, things like maintenance and loan/credit card payments that you are obliged to pay.
+They then deduct committed expenses, things like maintenance and loan/credit card payments that you are obliged to pay.

 The simple and old way was to calculate the maximum loan size by taking income minus expenditure and multiplying that by something like 2.5 times the income of the main earner plus one times any second income or by multiplying the joint income by say 2.75 times.

 The new way of calculating maximum loan size

 The new way is complicated: Lenders throw in factors like age, number of children, travel costs, expected future interest rates, mortgage type etc. when calculating affordability.